theupdateframework/taps/tap11.md

 Profiles should be shared with other developers to allow for the creation of compatible implementations.
 These profiles are to be securely stored online and accessed only when needed during the development of TUF compliant applications.

-An organization may also choose to store these document in a central place.
+An organization may also choose to store these documents in a central place.
 Yet it is recommended that profiles still be made available on the TAP repository to allow for community review.

 Profiles are not generic.
 While a given profile will allow all implementations that adopt it to work together, other profiles on the repository may not support interoperability.
-It is important that implementations list in their documentation the profile or profiles that are supported.
+It is important that implementations list in their documentation the profile or profiles that are supported as well as the version numbers for these profile(s).

 ## Security Audit

 The security audit will ensure that the profile is a valid implementation of TUF and check for security flaws and vulnerabilities.
 For most profiles, this audit will consist of ensuring that all fields correspond to those in the TUF specification.
 For more complex profiles, any libraries or additional data structures should also be audited to be sure they do not add security flaws.

 The security audit will be written up and posted with the profile and will certify that the profile is compliant to the current version of the TUF specification.
 Any relevant security concerns will also be noted.
-The write up should be cryptographically signed by the auditor to ensure authenticity.

 If security issues are found after the security audit, they should be promptly reported to both the profile author and a TUF contributor.
 By initially reporting the issue privately, it can be addressed without leaving existing implementations vulnerable to a publicly posted attack.
 Once resolved, the issue should be added to the security audit for the profile.